survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [webpack-bundle-diff](https://github.com/smikula/webpack-bundle-diff) operates on a lower level and emits a JSON file with the difference.
 It could work well with a custom visualization.

-[size-plugin](https://github.com/GoogleChromeLabs/size-plugin) prints out the size difference since the last build and it can be useful during local development.
+[size-plugin](https://github.com/GoogleChromeLabs/size-plugin) prints out the size difference since the last build, and it can be useful during local development.

 ## Unused files analysis